HEADINGTON, OXFORD

 The White Hart, St Andrew’s Road

-The White Hart pub (opposite St Andrew’s Church at 12 St Andrew’s Road) dates from the late seventeenth century, and is believed to have been the inn known as "Joan of Headington’s" in its early days.
+The White Hart pub (opposite St Andrew’s Church at 12 St Andrew’s Road) dates from the seventeenth century, and is believed to have been the inn known as “Joan of Headington’s” from the 1650s.
 It retains some of its original panelling and doors.

 Its outbuilding at the back (facing on to the Croft) is also listed.